How It Works

 Three queueing layers:

-503 + Retry-Afterwhen saturated - Connection pool - Goroutines wait for a connection instead of hammering the DB
+503 + Retry-Afterwhen saturated - Connection pool — Goroutines wait for a free connection instead of overloading the database

-- WAL queue - Serializes writes while allowing concurrent reads
+- WAL queue — Serializes writes while it still allows concurrent reads

 Processing Pipeline

-Section titled “Processing Pipeline”- Browser SDK - Batches events (200ms intervals, ≤10 per batch), retries with backoff, caches up to 100 events in localStorage when offline
+Section titled “Processing Pipeline”- Browser SDK — Batches events every 200ms, up to 10 per batch.
+Retries with backoff.
+Caches up to 100 events in localStorage when offline.

-- Ingestion API - Validates, normalizes URLs, filters excluded IPs, persists to
+- Ingestion API — Validates events, normalizes URLs, filters excluded IPs, and writes them to

-ingested_events - Background processor - Runs every 60s, drains pending rows in 100-row batches into
+ingested_events. - Background processor — Runs every 60 seconds.
+Drains pending rows in batches of 100, into

 INSERT ...
-ON CONFLICTinto hourly tables (site_stats,page_stats, etc.)
+ON CONFLICTinto hourly tables (site_stats,page_stats, and others).

 No row is dropped.
-Every failure triggers a retry before advancing.
+Every failure triggers a retry before the pipeline moves on.

 Hot vs Cold Data